nikbearbrown/branding-and-ai/chapters/20-shipit-product-requirements-and-scope.md

 > | A Worked Example | A full PRD built step by step, including an explicit list of what it will not do. |
 > | What the PRD Is Actually Doing | Why the document's deeper job is forcing commitments before pressure arrives. |

 ---

 Here is a thing that happens constantly in software teams.
 You start building without deciding in advance what you are building.
 Every question that arises during development gets answered in the moment by whoever is most opinionated in the room.
 Should the tool support multi-user accounts?
 The engineer who is annoyed by the lack of them says yes and builds it.
 Should the output be a Google Sheet or a Notion database?
 The PM who uses Notion says Notion.
 Should the system support custom RSS feeds or only a curated list?
 The person who gave the last demo adds custom feeds because the prospect asked for them.

 By the time v1 ships — if it ships — the product is a collection of in-the-moment decisions made under different assumptions by people solving different problems.
 It is coherent the way a committee memo is coherent.

 The document that prevents this is called a PRD — a Product Requirements Document.
-I want to tell you what it actually is, because the word "requirements" sounds administrative, which is why students underestimate it.
+The word "requirements" sounds administrative, which is why it gets underestimated.
 A PRD is not a form you fill out before you are allowed to write code.
 It is the mechanism by which you force yourself to make decisions *before* writing code.
 The decisions are hard.
 The PRD is what makes you make them.

----

 ## What a PRD Actually Is

 Marty Cagan, whose book *Inspired* is the most widely-read treatment of product management in the technology industry, gives the PRD's core rule in a single sentence: the PRD specifies the *what*, not the *how*.
 The product team decides what the product needs to do.
 The engineering team decides how to implement it.

-The *what* versus *how* distinction is cleaner in theory than in practice.
+The what versus how distinction is cleaner in theory than in practice.
 A few examples.

 "The tool sends users a daily email summary" — this is *what*.
 It says nothing about the email infrastructure, the scheduling mechanism, the HTML renderer, or the unsubscribe flow.
-That is for engineering.
+Those are for engineering.
 "The tool sends users a daily email summary via SendGrid at 7 a.m.
 Eastern using a Handlebars template" — this is *how* in *what*'s clothing.
 It has made technology decisions the PRD had no business making.

 "The tool scores articles for sentiment" — this is *what*.
 "The tool scores articles for sentiment using GPT-4o-mini with a temperature of 0.2 and a custom system prompt that rates each article on a five-point scale" — again, *how* smuggled in.
 The PRD should not specify the model, the temperature, or the prompt structure.

 The distinction matters because when the *how* ends up in the PRD, it gets treated as a requirement.
 Engineers build against it.
 When the implementation needs to change — and it always needs to change — the PRD becomes a source of false constraints.
 You end up defending a technology choice that was never actually a product requirement.

-The one-page PRD I want you to write has four sections.
+The one-page PRD has four sections.
 Each answers one question.

 <!-- → [TABLE: PRD section anatomy — four rows: Problem, Gap, Tool, MVP Boundary; columns: section, question it answers, common failure mode, weak example, strong example] -->

-**Section 1: Problem.** The question is: what specific problem are you solving, for whom, and how often does it cost them something?
+**Section 1: Problem.** What specific problem are you solving, for whom, and how often does it cost them something?

 The first failure mode is abstracting the user.
 "Marketing professionals" is not a user.
 "Marketing managers at Series-B SaaS companies with no dedicated analytics team" is a user.
 The more precisely you can describe the person, the more precisely you can test whether your tool solves their problem.